-Category Weight Measurement Projects that close gaps in the existing network/fill a gap in the pedestrian network, or create cross-town connections.
-Connectivity & Access 25% Projects that ensure connectivity to new and planned developments, including schools.
+Category Weight Measurement Connectivity & Access Projects that close gaps in the existing network/fill a gap in the pedestrian network, or create cross-town connections.
+25% Projects that ensure connectivity to new and planned developments, including schools.
 Projects that connect people to a major transit stop, school, trail, park, library, community center, retail area, or large employer.
-Cofo Doutes Project is along at least one Suggested Route to School.
+0.5.5.
+Project is along at least one Suggested Route to School.
 Safe Routes to School 20% Project provides bicycle- or pedestrian facilities along a Suggested Route to School that do not currently exist.
 Community- Identified Need 15% Projects that were identified through multiple engagement efforts with unique stakeholders.
+Collision Reduction 10% Projects that are within close proximity (250 feet) of at least one bicycle/ pedestrian-involved collision.
+Projects that provide facilities on or alternative routes to locations where severe or fatal collisions have occurred.
+Projects with a high crash reduction factor.
 10% Projects that provide greater physical separation from vehicles on high speed, high volume arterials and collectors.
 Comfort Projects that help to reduce vehicle speeds on streets with demonstrated speeding issues.
 Projects that improve crossing opportunities across higher speed and volume streets.
-Fancibility 100/ Projects that have a lower cost relative to all planning-level cost estimates.
+English title.
+400/ Projects that have a lower cost relative to all planning-level cost estimates.
 Feasibility 10% Projects in which no additional right of way is required.
-Safety Projects that are within close proximity (250 feet) of at least one bicycle/ pedestrian-involved collision.
-(Collision Reduction) 10% Projects that provide facilities on or alternative routes to locations where severe or fatal collisions have occurred.
-Projects with a high crash reduction factor.
-Fauity 100/ Projects that expand the geographic coverage of the city's Complete Streets network.
+Fauity 10% Projects that expand the geographic coverage of the city's Complete Streets network.
 Equity 10% Projects that benefit both more than one alternative travel mode (i.e., pedestrians, bicyclists, and transit) TOTAL 100% planning process will be assessed using this prioritization framework.
 The resulting list of prioritized projects will help guide the City in implementation of the CSMP.
 Similarly, this framework will be used to help the City evaluate Complete Street improvements identified during future planning efforts.